 When you enable the filesystem monitor, this starts a daemon that tracks file changes.
 Now,

-will only show the updates on modified files.git config core.fsmonitor true
+git statuswill only show the updates on modified files.git config core.fsmonitor true -

 Use

-filter to filter out blobs when cloning large repos.git clone --filter=blob:none
+git clonefilter to filter out blobs when cloning large repos.git clone --filter=blob:none -

 …or use